 Comparing the PNC refinance interest rates to the top lenders in the various loan categories, PNC seems to be the most competitive for 15-year loans.

 Even though the advertised rates with PNC are still a bit higher than other lenders, PNC comes close enough where it might make sense to check your rate with PNC.

 Another perk for PNC is the .50% interest rate reduction for automated loan payments.
 Nearly all other lenders offer the industry standard .25% reduction, so PNC definitely gets the edge on this perk.

 Finally, PNC does not require that applicants have a degree.
 Many other lenders impose a degree requirement, so if you have a good job but no degree, PNC might be an appealing option.

 PNC Refinance Review – The Disadvantages

-Due to the higher interest rates, long cosigner release period, and limited refinance options, PNC lands in 14th out of 18 lenders in our refinance lender rankings.
+Due to the higher interest rates, a long cosigner release period, and limited refinance options, PNC lands towards the bottom of our refinance lender rankings.